acorn-io/acorn-oss-workshop/environment.md

 ### Install k3s

-First run a shell in this new VM:
+First run a shell in this new VM, this can be done easily using the following command with multipass:

 ```
 multipass shell k3s
 ```

-Next install k3s inside that one:
+Next install k3s:

 ```
 curl -sSL https://get.k3s.io | sh